Foothills Hospital hosts one of Colorado’s most sophisticated EP

 cardiac mapping system, our lab is staffed by an experienced team of specially

-trained doctors, nurses and technicians perform all studies and procedures.
+trained doctors, nurses and technicians that performs all studies and

 These examinations help our EP physicians diagnose heartbeat irregularities